Download Local Rules (.pdf)

 All Court papers and records shall be kept by the Clerk and Master, and no file may be withdrawn except by Court order.

+RULE 4.
 COMPLAINTS AND PETITIONS; PROCESS; AND SUMMONS

 Every complaint and petition shall respectively state the following, if known, for each party: residential address, place and address of employment.
 Every complaint and petition shall also state the address of the place where each defendant or respondent may be served with process.
 Upon the filing of a complaint or petition for which a summons is required, the party or the party's counsel filing the complaint or petition may prepare and submit the summons for issuance by the Clerk and Master.
 Counsel and unrepresented parties are responsible for keeping the Clerk and Master’s office advised of correct mailing and other identifying information at all times.
 It is not the responsibility of the Court or the Clerk’s office to investigate the whereabouts of a party or attorney.